“Cybersecurity is applied paranoia”.

 My name is Ronald Landheer-Cieslak.
-I am a software and firmware developer, team lead, and technical product owner (some organizations call this a technical product manager, I don’t care) based in Quebec, Canada.
+Until recently, I was a software and firmware developer, team lead, and technical product owner (some organizations call this a technical product manager, I don’t care) based in Quebec, Canada.
+I now spend most of my working hours managing Cloud development and DevSecOps.
 I mainly work in the power industry, and in industrial automation more generally.

 I am a member of the IEEE, and of several working groups within the IEEE, including several cybersecurity-related working groups.
 I am also a member of IEC TC57 WG15 where I chime in on the various cybersecurity-related standards of the IEC (including most notably IEC 62351-5).
 Finally, I spend a significant amount of time on DNP3 (IEEE 1815).